mciocchi/atomic_d6/README.md

 A spellcaster with Illusion Bonus 3 casts an Apprentice‑level illusion to conjure chains that bind a thug’s arms and legs.
 - Base spell difficulty (Apprentice effect): 2 successes.
-- Thug’s Passive Dodge 1 adds +1 success.
+- Thug rolls Dodge and receives 3 successes.
-- Total Spell Resistance: 3 successes required.
+- The spellcaster must roll 2 or higher for the spell to be cast successfully

-If the caster rolls 3 or more successes, the thug is fully immobilized by the illusion.
+- The spell still misses unless the caster beats the defender by rolling 3 or higher

 #### Spell Effects as Temporary Aspects